Staying safe in Bali

 - Playing tug of war might seem like a game, but if a monkey grabs something of yours, don’t try and pull it back out of their grasp.
 You’re far better off replacing your sunglasses than risking an attack.

-- On that note, keep any valuables securely zipped in your bag, or avoid taking them with you if you’re planning to visit monkeys.
+- Keep any valuables securely zipped in your bag or avoid taking them with you if you’re planning to visit monkeys.
 These little primates have very sticky fingers!

-- Don’t offer them food.
-In fact, keep your hands out of reach and avoid any unnecessary contact.
+- Don’t offer them food, keep your hands out of reach and avoid any unnecessary contact.